faasjs/faasjs/docs/README.md

 - Break down complex projects into manageable components with the **atomized development model**.
 - Enjoy **fast iterations** and **seamless** team collaboration.
-- Jumpstart development with **pre-built plugins** for common functionalities like HTTP and Knex.
+- Jump start development with **pre-built plugins** for common functionalities like HTTP and Knex.

 ### High maintainability